amitds1997/dotfiles/dot_config/ags/README.md

 # AGS configuration

-Continue from setting up system tray CSS (menu is where we left it)
+Continue from fixing why music player does not show up without a label xP

 ## Pending cleanup